980604/DAT505-Code/README.md

 This  material is used to create dim and unlighted objects.
 MeshPhongMaterial
 This material is used to create bright objects.
 Furthermore, I have used some pictures to creat my unique material and tried to create my unique pattern, which looks like a flower.
+The reason why I chose toruses and cubes was that I were inspired by the sentence  'the dome-like heaven embraces the vast earth ', one of China's Traditional World Views.
+The flower is raised by the world, so it is made by the toruses and cubes
 -----------------------------------------------------------------

 In session 3, we have learned how to add controllers to control the scale, position and rotation of the cube.Therefore,I completed the controllers.
 -----------------------------------------------------------------

 In session 4, we have learned to control the numbers of  geometries with the method of putting them into an array.
 There are 3 exercise.
 In the first exercise, I have changed the color of arraies.
-In the second one, I have madee cubes rotate randomly and individually.
+In the second one, I have made cubes rotate randomly and individually.
 In the last one, I have did some try.
 -----------------------------------------------------------------

 In session 6,I also did some exploration to master basic skills.